jackstapleton/rdb-autoscaling/whitepaper.md

 The Infrastructure-as-a-Service (IaaS) model they have adopted means it is easier than ever before to provision computing resources.

 This model has been taken a step further with Auto Scaling technologies.
-Servers, storage and networking resources can now be commissioned and decommissioned in an instant.
+Servers, storage, and networking resources can now be commissioned and decommissioned in an instant.
 Customers can leverage this new technology to scale their infrastructure in order to meet system demands without manual intervention.
 This elasticity is one of the key benefits of Cloud Computing.
 Systems can be scaled up quickly to meet demand without the complicated and time-consuming processes usually involved when provisioning new physical resources.